kdeldycke/workflows/readme.md

       pip install yamllint
 ```

-Instead, we install it via the [`yamllint-requirements.txt` at the root of this repository](https://github.com/kdeldycke/workflows/blob/main/yamllint-requirements.txt).
+Instead, we install it via the [`requirements/yamllint.txt` file](https://github.com/kdeldycke/workflows/blob/main/requirements/yamllint.txt).

 Why?
 Because I want the version of `yamllint` to be pinned.
 By pinning it, I make the workflow stable, predictable and reproducible.

 So why use a dedicated requirements file?
 Why don't we simply add the version?
-Like:
+Like this:

 ```yaml
   - name: Install yamllint